CCI-Tools/cate/scripts/README.md

     conda env create --file environment.yml

-which will create a new Conda environment named `cate`.
+which will create a new Conda environment named `cate-env`.

 To run any script on **Linux** and **OS X**:

-    $ source activate cate
+    $ source activate cate-env
     $ python setup.py develop
     $ cd scripts